 Property Photography: The Dining Room

 Photographing the Dining Area - Some houses or properties won't have a specific or separate dining room as such.
 They may have a section of a larger lounge or sitting area designated for eating.
 None-the-less, it is still important to get this feature of the house photographed.

-The most obvious thing and centre of attention here is going to be the dining table, and there are basically two ways to show it off;
+The most obvious thing and centre of attention here is going to be the dining table.
+There are basically two ways to show it off;

-(A bottle of chilling wine in a silver bucket or a vase of flowers can look good too, but not too big so that the guests can't see each other!)
+Note: A bottle of chilling wine in a silver bucket or a vase of flowers can look good too.
+Not too bit though, so that the guests can't see each other!

 Whichever you decide, it is important to have the chairs immaculate when photographing the dining area.
 They should all be slightly away from the table and as symmetrical as you can get them.

-Even though the table is the centre-piece, you still want the best background available.
+Even though the table is the center-piece, you still want the best background available.
 Walk around the table whilst looking at the background and stop when it "looks right".
-Hopefully you will have a large piece of furniture with items in or on it, or a picturesque window leading to the beautiful views, garden or patio/terrace.
+Hopefully you will have a large piece of furniture with items in or on it.
+Maybe a picturesque window leading to the beautiful views, garden or patio/terrace.

-If it is a suitable day, open the windows and allow the natural light to flood in and again, be careful for reflections if you are using the studio lights.
+If it is a suitable day, open the windows and allow the natural light to flood in.
+Again, be careful for reflections if you are using the studio lights.

 You can try playing with the lights here, especially if you have a table full of reflective materials.
-I have added a shot that we took during a "mock up” dinner party to illustrate the lighting.
+I have added a shot that we took during a "mock up" prior to a dinner party to illustrate the lighting.

-You could also try extending the support stands as high as they will go and bouncing light off the ceiling or directly down onto the table.
+You could also try extending the support stands as high as they will go.
+Then bouncing the light off the ceiling or directly down onto the table or area.
 Either way should diffuse the light more and create less shadows and reflections.